Copyright © University of Cambridge. All rights reserved.

-Once a few areas have been found, encourage the learners to make conjectures about the areas of much larger triangles with tilt 1, and to justify their ideas.
+Once a few areas have been found, encourage the students to make conjectures about the areas of much larger triangles with a tilt of 1, and to justify their ideas.
 The lesson could be structured in a similar way to the lesson in these videos of the task Tilted Squares

 How do you know the tilted triangles are equilateral?

 How can you find the area of a tilted triangle in terms of the unit equilateral triangle?

 Can you find a generalisation for the area of a tilted triangle?

 Can you find a general rule for finding the area of any sized triangle with any tilt?

 Are there any areas that it's impossible to make with a tilted triangle?